-Approximately 37.09% of the Mortgage Loans are 80+ LTV Loans.
+Approximately 37.16% of the Mortgage Loans are 80+ LTV Loans.
 In the case of the Second Lien Mortgage Loans, all of the related Mortgaged Properties have Combined Loan-to-Value Ratios no greater than 100%.

-Approximately 0.27% of the 80+ LTV Loans are covered by existing borrower-paid primary mortgage insurance policies.
-With respect to approximately 50.35%, 22.07% and 9.17% of the 80+ LTV Loans, LBH has acquired initial primary mortgage insurance coverage through MGIC, PMI and RMIC, respectively, as described under "-Primary Mortgage Insurance" below.
+Approximately 0.04% of the 80+ LTV Loans are covered by existing borrower-paid primary mortgage insurance policies.
+With respect to approximately 50.96%, 25.57% and 6.92% of the 80+ LTV Loans, LBH has acquired initial primary mortgage insurance coverage through MGIC, PMI and RMIC, respectively, as described under "-Primary Mortgage Insurance" below.
 Second Lien Mortgage Loans are not covered by these primary mortgage insurance policies.
 Such primary mortgage insurance coverage will generally have the effect of reducing the original Loan-to-Value Ratios of such 80+ LTV Loans to 60%.

-All of the Adjustable Rate Mortgage Loans and approximately 79.79% of the Fixed Rate Mortgage Loans are fully amortizing.
-However, approximately 20.21% of the Fixed Rate Mortgage Loans are Balloon Loans.
+All of the Adjustable Rate Mortgage Loans and approximately 77.35% of the Fixed Rate Mortgage Loans are fully amortizing.
+However, approximately 22.65% of the Fixed Rate Mortgage Loans are Balloon Loans.
 The Balloon Loans are generally expected to have original terms to maturity of 15 years.
 The ability of the borrower to repay a Balloon Loan at maturity frequently will depend on such borrower's ability to refinance the loan.
 Any loss on a Balloon Loan as a result of the borrower's inability to refinance the loan will be borne by Certificateholders, to the extent not covered by the applicable credit enhancement.
 None of the Servicers, the Master Servicer, the Securities Administrator or the Trustee will make any Advances with respect to delinquent Balloon Payments.

-Approximately 19.11%, 37.48%, 24.71% and 44.36% of the Mortgage Loans in Pool 1, Pool 2, Pool 3 and Pool 4, respectively, are Interest-Only Mortgage Loans that provide for payment of interest at the related Mortgage Rate, but no payment of principal, for a period of five years (in the case of Pool 1), two, three or five years (in the case of Pool 2), two, three or five years (in the case of Pool 3) or three or five years (in the case of Pool 4) following the origination of the related Mortgage Loan.
+All of the Mortgage Loans in Pool 3, and approximately 24.48%, 24.83% and 34.73% of the Mortgage Loans in Pool 1, Pool 2 and Pool 4, respectively, are Interest-Only Mortgage Loans that provide for payment of interest at the related Mortgage Rate, but no payment of principal, for a period of five years (in the case of Pool 1), five years (in the case of Pool 2), two, three, five or ten years (in the case of Pool 3) or two, three, five or ten years (in the case of Pool 4) following the origination of the related Mortgage Loan.
 Following the applicable interest-only period, the monthly payment with respect to the Interest-Only Mortgage Loans will be increased to an amount sufficient to amortize the principal balance of the Interest-Only Mortgage Loan over its remaining term, and to pay interest at the related Mortgage Rate.